JuliaData/DataFrames.jl/docs/src/lib/indexing.md

   `df` with freshly allocated vectors;
 * `df.col .= v` syntax currently performs in-place assignment to an existing vector `df.col`; this behavior is deprecated and a new column will be allocated in the future.
-Starting from Julia 1.7 if `:col` is not present in `df` then a new column will be created in `df`.
+If `:col` is not present in `df` then a new column will be created in `df`.
 * in the `sdf[CartesianIndex(row, col)] .= v`, `sdf[row, col] .= v` and
   `sdf[row, cols] .= v` syntaxes the assignment to `sdf` is performed in-place;